 We experience a wide range of emotions in our daily lives, some positive, some neutral, and some that are negative.
 I view these emotions as stimulus.
 The emotions aren’t wrong to experience, but they do present us with a choice as to whether or not we choose to suffer because of them.

-In this same line of thought, I view suffering as response.
+In this same line of thought, I view suffering as a response.
 As a result of experiencing anger (or disappointment, or grief) we are faced with a choice of how to respond to it.
-If we choose to be a victim of our emotions, we are actively choosing suffering.
+If we choose to be a victim of our emotions, we are actively choosing to suffer.
 If you instead observe that the emotion is our humanity in action, we can also choose not to suffer.

 What choosing suffering looks like